 • Build brand authority

 Remember to clearly highlight your goals and follow the SMART system of goal setting.
-In other words, ensure your goals are specific, measurable, achievable, relevant and time bound.
-For example, if you follow the SMART goal setting system, you’ll realize that “increase revenue” doesn’t mean anything.
-Instead, specific the much you intend to increase revenue by, and within what duration.
+In other words, ensure your goals are specific, measurable, achievable, relevant, and time-bound.
+For example, if you follow the SMART goal-setting system, you’ll realize that “increase revenue” doesn’t mean anything.
+Instead, specify the much you intend to increase revenue by, and within what duration.